-So, how does a company begin to not just meet, but exceed the customer’s expectations?
-How do they raise the bar?
 A good start is to identify the typical customer’s journey.
 Determine all of the main touch-points or front-line interactions.
 Think of each of these interactions as a link in a chain.
 If there is a weak link, figure out a way to strengthen it to eliminate or mitigate problems and customer complaints.
 Look at the strong links and determine what might be done to make them even stronger.

 At the same time, take a look at what is happening behind the scenes to support these front-line interactions.
 The systems and people behind the scenes can make or break the front-line customer experience.

 There is no doubt that some companies aren’t good at delivering customer service.
 But what about the ones that try yet fail?
 Is it that they are bad or getting worse?
 Maybe not.
 They may be failing because the bar has been raised and the customer is expecting more.
 Or maybe it’s just getting harder.

 Shep Hyken is a customer service/CX expert, award-winning keynote speaker, and New York Times bestselling author.
 Learn more about Shep’s customer service and customer experience keynote speeches and his customer service training workshops at www.Hyken.com.
 Connect with Shep on LinkedIn.

 Sign up for instant access to Shep’s research report on customer service and customer experience.